dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ```
 ## bon nie appetit

-I love heap challenges so I really enjoy this one I did similar challenges on some CTF's before, but still this was a good opportunity to write about it.
+I love heap challenges so I really enjoy this one.
+I did similar challenges on some CTF's before, but still this was a good opportunity to write about it.
 The binary ahs full protections

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-14-21-08.png)